elbedie/elbedie/README.md

 ### 👨‍💻 &nbsp;About Me

 🚀 &nbsp;I'm Diego, a 22-year-old student at **Cesar School** studying **Systems Analysis and Development**.
-🧑‍💻 &nbsp;I'm diving into the world of programming and currently learning:
-- **C#** 🧑‍💻: Mastering object-oriented programming and software development.
-- **Python** 🐍: Just starting out and exploring the basics of data analysis, scripting, and automation.
-- **JavaScript** 🌐: Crafting interactive web applications and enhancing web development skills.
-- **HTML & CSS** 🎨: Designing and styling beautiful, responsive web pages.

 📚 &nbsp;Aside from coding, I enjoy **reading** and **writing** ✍️.
 I'm an enthusiastic beginner in the programming world and eager to learn and grow!
 💬 &nbsp;Feel free to reach out if you have any questions or just want to chat about tech.